Updated: Jul 26, 2021

 Ken Harvey believes in second chances.
-“Mistakes happen,” says the former linebacker for the Phoenix Cardinals and the Washington Redskins and current Washington Redskins Director of Responsibility.
+“Mistakes/ Setbacks happen,” says the former linebacker for the then Phoenix Cardinals (now Arizona Cardinals), and the then Washington Redskins (now Washington Football Team) and former Washington Redskins Director of Responsibility.
 “What matters in life is how effectively you rally after making and recognizing a misstep.”

-Ken’s own missteps, from his perspective, date back to his decision to drop out of high school despite the urging of his coach and parents to stay in school and work hard.
+Ken’s own missteps, from his perspective, date back to his decision to drop out of high school.
 After leaving high school, he fell into a rut of destructive thought patterns.
-“Once you start thinking you’re not much good for anything, you resign yourself to getting the lowest-paying job, or you go to an interview but you’re not fully prepared.
-Then you wonder why you’re not getting a better job or you’re not making it.
+“Once you start thinking you’re not much good for anything, you resign yourself to that belief.
+If your belief is negative, then you get negative results.
 It’s because you’ve set your standards low and everything around you has become that standard.”

-One day he picked up a newspaper to see what kind of job he could hope to have without a high school diploma.
+The reality of a dropout came to life as he picked up a newspaper to see what kind of job, he could hope to have without a high school diploma.
 The prospects, he realized, were grim.
 He knew he would need to set the bar higher for himself.
 But doing so was a gradual process.
 “I had a plan as to how I was going to get into college.
-I worked out every day and lifted weights and ran.
-I stopped going to parties ….
+In my mind, football would be the only way but how could a dropout in high school use football to get into college.
+I hadn’t even gone back to school.
 I started hanging around good people.”

 And he prayed.
 “I said, ‘God, give me a plan, give me a vision,’ and it felt like to me like God was saying, ‘You are worth something.
-You have a destiny, you have a purpose, you are worth something.’“ He applied to a junior college in Oakland, California.
+You have a destiny, you have a purpose, you are worth something.”
+He went back to high school to finish up and then applied to a junior college in Oakland, California.
 From there, he earned a scholarship to the University of California, Berkeley, and went on to play in the NFL – all because he had learned the importance of believing in his own self-worth.